pratikpakhale/portfolio/content/projects/TwitterFollowerBot.md

 tech:
   - Python
   - TwitterAPI
+  - Selenium
 company: ''
 showInProjects: true
 ---

-A simple python script that follows people who follow a specific user on Twitter.
+A simple python script that geneartes accounts and follows the specified user on twitter.